peaketl/open-source-success-presentation/webapp/README.md

   2. **Submit Data**: Enter a name in the form and submit it.
 The data will be stored in the PostgreSQL database and displayed on the page.

 ## Acknowledgments
-Thanks to all participants of the COS Data and Technology User Group.
+Thanks to all the contributors and participants.